Where: St Johns Lutheran Church, Springfield, MN

 We are seeking one who works within our small community to include our church in ecumenical activities, particularly with the Catholic Church in town.
 New Hope hosts an ecumenical Vacation Bible School each year and participates in other ecumenical events.
 If these are beliefs and talents that you have, we would love to hear from you.

-Please submit your cover letter and resume by email or mail to the address below from October 31st to January 16th.
+Please submit your cover letter and resume by email or mail to the address below by June 1st, 2017.

 However, we do reserve the right to re-open the application process if the Call Committee feels it is necessary.
 Sending taped or recorded sermons are strongly encouraged.